tarotech96/tarotech96/README.md

 <br />

-I'm a Full-Stack Web Developer located in Tokyo.
-During to 4 years of my experience, I always have a serious passion for UI effects, animations and creating intuitive which make me create incredible ideas.

-I have strong knowledge about MySQL, NoSQL, JavaScript, TypeScript,NodeJs, ReactJs and AWS services, Docker, Webpack...vv for development web app.I love working at startup environment where i can be creative to build interesting products with new technologies.🥳

-So I'm very confident in building products that bring good experience to users.
-My hobby is traveling, reading book,coding and so on...😁

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

 - 💬 Ask me about anything, I am happy to help if i can;